TeraTermProject/teraterm/doc/en/html/reference/build_library_with_cmake.md

 ﻿
-# libsフォルダ
+# libs directory

-- Tera Term のビルドに利用する外部のライブラリを置いておくためのフォルダ
-- 各コンパイラ向けにソース/ライブラリ/実行ファイルを置いておく
-- ライブラリはあらかじめ1度だけ生成しておく
+- This directory for storing external libraries to build Tera Term.
+- Source, library and executable file are stored for each compiler.
+- Library is generated only once in advance.

-# 準備
+# Preparing

 ## Visual Studio

 - cmake
-	- PATHが通してあればok
-	- cygwinのcmakeはつかえない(Visual Studioをサポートしていない)
+	- It is OK if PATH is passed.
+	- Do not use Cygwin's cmake(Not supporting for Visual Studio).
-	- Visual Studio 2005 を使う場合は cmake 3.11.4 を使用する必要がある
+	- Use cmake 3.11.4 when Visual Studio 2005 is used.
 - perl
-	- OpenSSL のコンパイル、ドキュメントファイルの文字コード・改行コード変換に必要
+	- It is necessary for compiling OpenSSL, and converting character code of document and code of carriage return.
-	- ActivePerl 5.8 以上、または cygwin perl
+	- ActivePerl 5.8 or later, also cygwin perl.
-	- PATHが通っていなければ自動で探す
+	- It will be searched automatically if PATH is not passed.

-## MinGW 共通 (experimental)
+## MinGW common (experimental)

-- Cygwin,MSYS2,linux(wsl)上のMinGWでビルド可能
-- 各環境で動作するcmake,make,(MinGW)gcc,(clang),perlが必要
+- Can be built with MinGW on Cygwin,MSYS2,linux(wsl).
+- The cmake,make,(MinGW)gcc,(clang) and perl that work in each environment are required.

-# ビルド手順
+# How to build

-必要なアーカイブを自動的にダウンロードするので、
-インターネットが利用できる環境でビルドする必要がある
+You need to use Internet service because some archives are automatically downloaded.

-## Visual Studioの場合
+## Case of Visual Studio

-### batファイルを使用する場合

-buildall_cmake.bat を実行して使用する Visual Studioを選ぶ
+### By using batch file

+Execute buildall_cmake.bat, and select Visual Studio.

     1. Visual Studio 16 2019
     2. Visual Studio 15 2017